dannyhickey/MyWebsite/Readme.txt

 IDE: Decided to use Aptana Studio on this occasion.

-Other: Google Web Fonts & and possibly one or two others.
+Other: Google Web Fonts & and fontawesome.io